Structure and function of membrane proteins and their interactions with small molecules and the lipid bilayer

 Sigma-1 Receptor: A second research area is on the human Sigma-1 Receptor (S1R), which is found primarily in the endoplasmic reticulum (ER) and is a ligand-regulated membrane protein chaperone involved in the ER stress response.
 The activity of S1R, which includes the regulation of ion channels at the plasma membrane, has been linked to a range of diseases of the central nervous system (CNS), including schizophrenia, Alzheimer’s and Parkinson’s, amnesia, depression, amyotrophic lateral sclerosis, and addiction.
 As a result, S1R is being

-explored as a pharmaceutical target, and our aim is to facilitate this research by providing a greater understanding of the S1R structure and its interactions with other proteins and small molecules.
+explored as a pharmaceutical target, and our aim is to facilitate this research by providing a greater understanding of the S1R structure and dynamics, and its interactions with other proteins and small molecules.

 DP1/Reticulon family: A third research area is the DP1/Reticulon family of integral membrane proteins.
 Members of this protein family are responsible for maintaining the high membrane curvature of the tubular ER, and mutations in these proteins are implicated in neuronal diseases such as Hereditary Spastic Paraplegia.
 To gain insight into how this class of proteins curve and remodel lipid membranes – and how they malfunction in disease – we have focused on the protein Yop1p, which is a DP1 family member from Saccharomyces cerevisiae.